bumicode/erp/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within ERP, please send an email to bumicode@yahoo.com.
+If you discover a security vulnerability within ERP, please send an email to **bumicode@yahoo.com** or use **[GitHub Advisories](https://github.com/bumicode/erp/security/advisories)**.
 All security vulnerabilities will be promptly addressed.